 Core library authors.
+Hands-on learning.
+The future of JS.

 Head of Developer Experience at Netlify, Vue core team member, and Staff Writer at CSS-Tricks.
 Sarah is formerly Principal Lead of Emerging Markets, Cloud Advocates at Microsoft and Manager of UX & Engineering at Trulia/Zillow Group.
 She’s the author of SVG Animations from O’Reilly and has given Frontend Masters workshops.
 Sarah is a co-organizer of ConcatenateConf, a free conference for Nigerian and Kenyan developers.